Donation

 Eye Problems and/or Ocular Toxicity

-Blenrep can cause changes to the surface of your eyes that can lead to
+Blenrep can cause changes to the surface of your eyes (corneas).
+Promptly report to your doctor if you are taking Blenrep and experience any of the following symptoms:

 You will be required to have your eyes checked before you start treatment with Blenrep and before you receive each dose of Blenrep.
 Some eye problems can occur without you experiencing any symptoms, and some eye problems may be detectable only during an eye exam by an eye specialist (e.g., optometrist or ophthalmologist).